THE SEVEN DAY BLUEPRINT

 Is there any reason to believe from the Scriptures that we have gone past the year 6000?

-Human builders plan their work.
-THEY FIRST MAKE A BLUEPRINT.
+Human builders plan their work by first making a blueprint.
 So does God.

-The seven days of Creation found in Genesis 1 and 2 are a blueprint of God's 7000 year work with mankind.
+The seven days of Creation found in Genesis 1 and 2 are the blueprint of God's 7000 year work with mankind.

 Day One - Gen 1:1-5